Met insists Muslims should not change plans ahead of Tommy Robinson rally

 “Everyone should be able to feel safe travelling into and around London.
 Our officers are there to ensure that is the case and we’d urge anyone who is out on Saturday and feels concerned to speak to us.”

+In a video on X he said: “It’s not a time for riots.
+It’s not a time for violence.
+It’s a time where you come and you stand proudly for your country.”

+He added: “This is an imperative message and an important message: we have to control ourselves.”

-A counter protest dubbed March Against Fascism, organised by Stand Up To Racism, will form up in Russell Square from midday before marching via Kingsway, Aldwych and the Strand to the northern end of Whitehall for a rally.
+Meanwhile, a counter protest dubbed March Against Fascism, organised by Stand Up To Racism (SUTR), will form up in Russell Square from midday before marching via Kingsway, Aldwych and the Strand to the northern end of Whitehall for a rally.

+The march will be led by hundreds of women, SUTR said, including independent MP Diane Abbott.

+Samira Ali, national organiser for SUTR, said: “Our demonstration will be sending a message loud and clear: we are united against the far right threat.
+Women don’t need the far right to keep us safe.”

 Scotland Yard said barriers will be in place to keep a large “sterile area” between the two groups, with officers deployed there and on surrounding roads to “minimise the risk of disorder” if the groups were to come together.